 while the denominator of $\Xi_{(\mathrm{U},\mathrm{S})}$ is the impact velocity:

-In this example, the guard and reset map are independent of time, $\der_t R = 0_{n\times 1}, \der_t g = 0$.
+As we are considering time invariant systems, the guard and reset map are independent of time, $\der_t R = 0_{n\times 1}, \der_t g = 0$.
 However, in other cases such as a paddle juggler \cite{sternad2001bouncing}, the impact surface can move as a function determined by time, in which case the guard and reset would depend on the prescribed motion.

 To further simplify the component of the saltation matrix \eqref{eq:saltationmatrix} that contains the difference between dynamics, $F_{\mathrm{S}} - \der_xRF_{\mathrm{U}}$, the following steps are applied.
 First, substitute in $\dot{q}^+ = M_{\mathrm{S}}^\dagger M \dot{q}^- = \dot{q}^- - J_{\mathrm{S}}^{\dagger T}J_{\mathrm{S}}\dot{q}^-$ using the reset map \eqref{eq::plasticresetmap} and the identity \eqref{eq:mdaggeridentity}.
 Then, plugging into the difference between dynamics: